likyoo/open-cd/README.md

 ## License

-Open-CD is released under the Apache 2.0 license, while some specific features in this library are with other licenses.
-Please refer to [LICENSES.md](LICENSES.md) for the careful check, if you are using our code for commercial matters.
+Open-CD is released under the Apache 2.0 license.

 ----
 **The inspiration for this project comes from a casual conversation with friends during my internship at Sensetime.**